 One can choose not to register those domains.
 But in the event of a competitor registering one of those variants, the publisher will have to go through the headache of hiring an attorney to send a cease and desist request to someone (possibly in a developing country) with the hope that the competitor will be afraid enough to turn it over.

 Good luck with that.

 Registering those extra versions is not only defensive, but those extra domains could come in handy for other purposes later on.

-For example, at one time I temporarily redirected a website to the .net version while the .com was under repair.
+For example, at one time, I temporarily redirected a website to the .net version while the .com was under repair.

-9. What If the Dot Com Domain is Already Registered?
+9. What If The Dot-Com Domain Is Already Registered?

-But site visitors really like to see that dot com in the URL.
+But site visitors really like to see that dot-com in the URL.

-10. Country Code Top Level Domain (ccTLD)
+10. Country Code And General Top-Level Domain Names

 Country code top-level domains (ccTLDs) are domains that are specific to a country.